lwshanbd/lwshanbd/README.md

 ### ✋Hi, this is Baodi.

-I am a Ph.D student @ Stony Brook University and I am a research assistant at [IACS(Insitiute for Advanced Computional Science)](https://iacs.stonybrook.edu/).
+I am a Ph.D candidate @ Stony Brook University and I am a research assistant at [IACS(Insitiute for Advanced Computional Science)](https://iacs.stonybrook.edu/).

 ### ✨ Contact ✨